kaczla/list-lm/README.md

 - [DS-1000](https://github.com/HKUNLP/DS-1000) - Official data and code release for the paper DS-1000: A Natural and Reliable Benchmark for Data Science Code Generation.
 - [FewGLUE](https://github.com/timoschick/fewglue) - FewGLUE dataset, consisting of a random selection of 32 training examples from the SuperGLUE training sets and up to 20,000 unlabeled examples for each SuperGLUE task.
 - [Flan v2](https://github.com/google-research/FLAN/tree/main/flan/v2) - Flan 2022 collection of datasets and templates.
+- [GLGE](https://github.com/microsoft/glge) - This repository contains information about the general langugae generation evaluation benchmark GLGE, which is composed of 8 language generation tasks, including Abstractive Text Summarization (CNN/DailyMail, Gigaword, XSUM, MSNews), Answer-aware Question Generation (SQuAD 1.1, MSQG), Conversational Question Answering (CoQA), and Personalizing Dialogue (Personachat).
 - [HumanEval-X](https://huggingface.co/datasets/THUDM/humaneval-x) - HumanEval-X is a benchmark for evaluating the multilingual ability of code generative models.
 It consists of 820 high-quality human-crafted data samples (each with test cases) in Python, C++, Java, JavaScript, and Go, and can be used for various tasks, such as code generation and translation.
 - [KILT](https://github.com/facebookresearch/KILT) - A Benchmark for Knowledge Intensive Language Tasks.
+- [LIMA](https://huggingface.co/datasets/GAIR/lima) - Dataset for LIMA: Less Is More for Alignment.
 - [MASSIVE](https://github.com/alexa/massive) - MASSIVE is a parallel dataset of > 1M utterances across 52 languages with annotations for the Natural Language Understanding tasks of intent prediction and slot annotation.
+- [MultiLegalPile](https://huggingface.co/datasets/joelito/Multi_Legal_Pile) - The Multi_Legal_Pile is a large-scale multilingual legal dataset suited for pretraining language models.
+It spans over 24 languages and five legal text types.
 - [OSCAR (Open Super-large Crawled ALMAnaCH coRpus)](https://oscar-corpus.com) - OSCAR or Open Super-large Crawled Aggregated coRpus is a huge multilingual corpus obtained by language classification and filtering of the Common Crawl corpus using the Ungoliant architecture.
 - [P3](https://huggingface.co/datasets/bigscience/P3) - P3 (Public Pool of Prompts) is a collection of prompted English datasets covering a diverse set of NLP tasks.
+- [PG-19 Language Modelling Benchmark](https://github.com/deepmind/pg19) - This repository contains the PG-19 language modeling benchmark.
+It includes a set of books extracted from the Project Gutenberg books library, that were published before 1919.
+It also contains metadata of book titles and publication dates.
 - [PRESTO](https://github.com/google-research-datasets/presto) - PRESTO is a dataset of over 550K contextual multilingual conversations between humans and virtual assistants.
 PRESTO contains a diverse array of challenges that occur in real-world NLU tasks such as disfluencies, code-switching, and revisions.
+- [ReCoRD](https://github.com/deepmind/rc-data) - This repository contains a script to generate question/answer pairs using CNN and Daily Mail articles downloaded from the Wayback Machine.
 - [RedPajama-Data](https://github.com/togethercomputer/RedPajama-Data) - RedPajama-Data: An Open Source Recipe to Reproduce LLaMA training dataset.
 This repo contains a reproducible data receipe for the RedPajama data.
 - [Seahorse](https://github.com/google-research-datasets/seahorse) - Seahorse is a dataset for multilingual, multifaceted summarization evaluation.
 It contains 96K summaries with human ratings along 6 quality dimensions: comprehensibility, repetition, grammar, attribution, main ideas, and conciseness, covering 6 languages, 9 systems and 4 datasets.
 - [Self-Instruct](https://huggingface.co/datasets/yizhongw/self_instruct) - Self-Instruct is a framework that helps language models improve their ability to follow natural language instructions.